Malaysia top court upholds ex-PM Najib's graft conviction - NewsBreak

 Malaysia top court upholds ex-PM Najib's graft conviction

-PUTRAJAYA, Malaysia — (AP) — Malaysian ex-Prime Minister Najib Razak began his 12-year prison sentence Tuesday after losing his final appeal in a graft case linked to the looting of the 1MDB state fund, with the top court unanimously upholding his conviction and sentence.
+PUTRAJAYA, Malaysia (AP) — Malaysian ex-Prime Minister Najib Razak lost his final appeal on Tuesday in a graft case linked to the looting of the 1MDB state fund, with the top court unanimously upholding his conviction and 12-year prison sentence.

-Najib, 69, was whisked away to Kajang prison on the outskirts of Kuala Lumpur after the verdict.
-He became the first former prime minister to be imprisoned, four years after he was charged with corruption following his election ouster.
+The loss means Najib will have to begin serving his sentence immediately, becoming the first former prime minister to be jailed.
+He left the courthouse after the verdict and was reportedly taken to prison.

 The five-member Federal Court panel said it found the High Court judge was right in his judgment and that Najib’s appeal was “devoid of any merits.”